sineld/bladeset/README.md

 composer update
 ```

-Add the BladeSetServiceProvider to the providers array in `app/config/app.php`.
+Add the BladeSetServiceProvider to the providers array in `config/app.php` if your projects Laravel version is below 5.5.
+If you Laravel version is higher or equal to 5.5 you do not need to add the line below to `config/app.php` file because package auto discovery is available.

 ```php
 Sineld\BladeSet\BladeSetServiceProvider::class,